hashicorp/terraform-provider-azurerm/website/docs/r/cdn_endpoint_custom_domain.html.markdown

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the Custom Domain for this CDN Endpoint.
+* `create` - (Defaults to 20 hours) Used when creating the CDN Endpoint Custom Domain.
-* `read` - (Defaults to 5 minutes) Used when retrieving the Custom Domain for this CDN Endpoint.
+* `read` - (Defaults to 5 minutes) Used when retrieving the CDN Endpoint Custom Domain.
+* `update` - (Defaults to 20 hours) Used when updating the CDN Endpoint Custom Domain.
-* `delete` - (Defaults to 30 minutes) Used when deleting the Custom Domain for this CDN Endpoint.
+* `delete` - (Defaults to 20 hours) Used when deleting the CDN Endpoint Custom Domain.

 ## Import